Homey Apps SDK

 Platform Local Required Features

-An array of required features (nfc, ledring or speaker) for platform local.
+An array of required features (nfc, ledring, speaker or matter) for platform local.
 Adding a required feature will make the app uninstallable on Homey Pros that do not have all the listed features.
 So only use this when the app will only function with the respective feature.

 {